uio-carpentry/organisational/meetings/250123_board_meeting.md

 ## 5. Action Items

-EP to draft a collaboration proposal and share with the board.
+EP to draft a collaboration proposal and share with the board (dScience, IT etc.).

 Initiatives to more actively use the MatNat mailing list for promotion.